-In June 2010, two further smoking and health class actions were filed in British Columbia against various Canadian and non-Canadian tobacco-related entities, including Imperial, the UK Companies and the RJR Companies.
-The Bourassa claim is allegedly on behalf of all individuals who have suffered chronic respiratory disease and the McDermid claim proposes a class based on heart disease.
-Both claims state that they have been brought on behalf of those who have 'smoked a minimum of 25,000 cigarettes'.
+In June 2010, two further smoking and health class actions were filed in British Columbia (Bourassa and McDermid) against various Canadian and non-Canadian tobacco-related entities, including Imperial, the UK Companies and the RJR Companies.
 The UK Companies, Imperial, the RJR Companies and other defendants objected to jurisdiction.
-Subsequently, BAT, Carreras Rothmans Limited and Ryesekks p.l.c. were released from Bourassa and McDermid.
+Subsequently, BAT, Carreras Rothmans Limited and Ryesekks p.l.c. were released from the actions.
 Imperial, Industries, Investments and the RJR Companies remain as defendants in both actions.
 The plaintiffs did not serve their certification motion materials and no dates for certification motions were set.